 Symptoms of Diabetic Retinopathy

-Most often you might not realize it until the symptoms start getting severe.
+Most often you won’t realize until the symptoms start getting severe.
 The most common symptoms for diabetic retinopathy are:

 - Blurred vision or loss of vision